Service as a gateway to community engagement

 In my internship, I co-created the Equity & Program Assessment inter for Campus Compact Oregon.
 It was a powerful and humbling experience where we interviewed non-white staff members about their goals and experiences with the intention of envisioning organizational equity.
 And it resulted in a list of recommendations that would help make Campus Compact Oregon a more equitable work environment.

-These kind of experiences also allowed for me to continue self-reflection and guide me to better define who I wanted to as a critical community engagement practitioner scholar.
-I attempted to deepen the connections between racial justice, equity, and community-engaged work, so that I am not replicating oppressive practices.
+These kinds of experiences also allowed for me to continue self-reflection and guide me to better define who I wanted to as a critical community engagement practitioner scholar.
+I attempted to deepen the connections between racial justice, equity and community-engaged work, so that I am not replicating oppressive practices.